posva/unplugin-vue-router/README.md

 }
 ```

-Then, you will be able to import from `@vue-router` (instead of `vue-router`) to get access to the typed APIs.
+Then, you will be able to import from `vue-router/auto` (instead of `vue-router`) to get access to the typed APIs.
 You can commit the `typed-router.d.ts` file to your repository to make your life easier.

 ### Extra types